Who is eligible for Delaware Humanities grant funding?

 - Candidates running for public office

-What is the average size of a Delaware Humanities grant award?
+What is the average size of a Delaware Humanities grant?

-What is the most common reason for a grant application to be rejected?
+What is the most common reason for an application to be rejected?

 Insufficient humanities content.
-For Delaware Humanities to award a grant, the role of the humanities in the proposal or project activities must be clearly established, and the project speakers/leaders must be humanities experts.
+For Delaware Humanities to make a grant, the role of the humanities in the proposal or project activities must be clearly established, and the project speakers/leaders must be humanities experts.

 How do I ensure that my application has the best chance at approval?